gumaerc-testorg/6.s079-spring-2013/content/video_galleries/videos.md

   website: 6-s079-nanomaker-spring-2013
 ---

 Below is a collection of lab demonstration videos.
-Resources associated with each lab are available in the [Labs]({{< baseurl >}}/pages/labs) section.
+Resources associated with each lab are available in the {{% resource_link d59b0e1d-7dd2-6659-6386-617fda458ad0 "Labs" %}} section.
 No videos provided for Labs 4, 7, and 10.

 {{< video-gallery "9901f7a3-e6bf-191f-2d39-1cc43ee6573f" >}}